-Join Barron Stone for an in-depth discussion in this video Code reuse, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Code reuse, part of Programming Foundations: Real-World Examples.

 - Reusing functions

 - Multidimensional lists and tuples